Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 NA

 .. note :: An instance of WiFiClass is created as WiFi inside WiFi.h and is extern for direct use.
-“WiFi.h” must be included to use the class function.
+"WiFi.h" must be included to use the class function.

 **WiFiClass::firmwareVersion**
 ------------------------------